 - Steps to grow Chandni tree from Cutting

 Chandni Plant Care – How to Take Care of Chandni Plant

-For Chandni plant care, you will need to provide it ample amount of sunlight, watering, fertilizer and grow it in a potting soil which is right for it.
-Chandni plant requires special care during winters as it goes into dormancy.
+For Chandni plant care, you will need to provide it with ample amount of sunlight, watering, and fertilizer, and grow it in potting soil which is right for it.
+The Chandni plant requires special care during winter as it goes into dormancy.

 This is the most important Chandni plant care tip.

 Never keep your Chandni flower under shade, as this plant will suffer to grow in such conditions.